jennykayekitchen/tri-wizard-tournament/README.md

 - Profile Customization: Add an "about me" section to your profile, showcasing your unique personality and sharing interesting facts about yourself.

-- Word Guessing Game: Participate in an enchanting word guessing game, putting your magical knowledge to the test.
+- Word Guessing Game: Participate in an enchanting word guessing game using your own wand, putting your magical knowledge to the test.
 Earn valuable points for your school with each correct answer.

 - School Standings: Stay up-to-date with the current standings of Hogwarts, Beauxbatons, and Durmstrang.
 Witness the friendly competition between schools and see how your school ranks.